secwexen/aapp-mart/README.md

 ## Development Status

 ⚠️ This repository contains the project structure and foundational components of the AAPP-MART engine.
-Core offensive logic and advanced modules may be added progressively.
+Additional advanced modules and controlled security-testing components will be added progressively as development continues.